emircvdr/emircvdr/README.md

 ###

-<h2 align="left">🧑‍💻I am developing myself as a frontend developer and continuing to learn.
+<h2 align="center">🧑‍💻I am developing myself as a frontend developer and continuing to learn.
 I am studying at Kocaeli University, majoring in Mathematics.</h2>

 ###